Force5vey/ColorPaletteBuilder/Documentation/Tasks.md

   - [ ] might want override, or something similar if someone wants a custom color code saved.

 - [ ] review auto save and save on close, some scenarios does not ask to save as etc.
+- [x] List viewer scroll viewer (currently built in one) needs to get transitioned to a standalone to incorporate the header buttons for sorting.

 #### Settings Notes